electron/electron/docs/api/browser-window.md

 Returns `Boolean` - Whether the window is always on top of other windows.

+#### `win.moveAbove(mediaSourceId)`

+* `mediaSourceId` String - Window id in the format of DesktopCapturerSource's id.
+For example "window:1869:0".

+Moves window above the source window in the sense of z-order.
+If the `mediaSourceId` is not of type window or if the window does not exist then this method throws an error.

 #### `win.moveTop()`

 Moves window to top(z-order) regardless of focus